martok/syncdrive/doc/configuration.md

 - `intent`: array of `temporary | storage`
   Default: -

+  What this backend is supposed to store (reading always cascades in definition order).
+Temporary objects are created during upload before the final object name can be found, then moved to the top-most backend with intent `storage`.

 - `class`: name of class implementing `\App\ObjectStorage\IStorageBackend`
   Default: -
 - `config`: [FileBackend](#filebackend) or [B2Backend](#b2backend) object